emefaduah/Python_Exercises/README.md

-# Python_Excercises
+# Python_Exercises
-These are excercises to test my knowledge in Python at Blossom Academy
+These are exercises to test my knowledge in Python at Blossom Academy